Whitney Nic James

 Click To Tweet

 While living through this pandemic, it’s important to find ways to spend time with our families, all while being as safe as possible.
+Technology, especially during these times, is a blessing.
 The great thing about these games is they can be played in person or virtually.
-Technology, especially during these times, is a blessing.
 So even if you can’t see your family in person, hosting a virtual game night is always a great option.

 Filed Under: Lifestyle, Style Tagged With: mjconsistencychallenge, mjconsistencypays